thewolfinrulez/thewolfinrulez/README.md

 ## 👋 Hi there!

 I’m a **Python Backend Developer** with a passion for building scalable and efficient applications.
-Currently, I am pursuing my studies at **UTMO University**, where I am continuously enhancing my skills in software development and backend technologies.
+Currently, I am pursuing my studies at **ITMO University**, where I am continuously enhancing my skills in software development and backend technologies.

 ## 💻 Tech Stack
 - **Programming Languages:** Python